 Although people cannot stop the natural aging process, they can influence other factors that can cause wrinkles.
 The sections below will look at some of these factors in more detail.

 Chronic sun exposure causes most premature aging of the skin.
 A person’s skin can become thick, wrinkled, and leathery after many years of unprotected sun exposure.
-Ensuring proper protection from UV radiation can help a person reduce this type of skin damage.
+Ensuring

 The American Osteopathic College of Dermatology and